asitucmu/ASituPortfolio/dataviz2.md

 <br />
 <br />

-Title: Government debt as percent of GDP over time
+Title: Government debt as percent of GDP over time<br />
 Description: Although the US’ debt is high, Japan’s debt soars above all other countries.